MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-policy-profile-cpp.md

 ms.author: mbaldwin
 ---

-# Microsoft Information Protection SDK - Policy API profile concepts
+# Microsoft Information Protection SDK - Policy SDK profile concepts

-The `mip::Profile` must be loaded before any Policy API operations can be performed.
+The `mip::Profile` must be loaded before any Policy SDK operations can be performed.

 The two examples below show how to create the profileSettings object using local storage for state storage as well as in-memory only.